 An application must contain the following:

 - Current curriculum vitae;

-- A signed statement or email message from a permanent member of the HDS faculty indicating his or her willingness to serve as a host while the candidate is at HDS.
+- A signed statement or email message from a permanent member of the HDS faculty indicating his or her willingness to supervise the applicant's project while he or she is at HDS; and

-- A completed Visiting Scholar/Postdoctoral Fellow Data Form for Unsalaried Appointment.
+- A completed Visiting Scholar/Postdoctoral Fellow Form for Unsalaried Appointment (PDF)